Health and Social Care

 Healthcare professionals or doctors, need to realise that if something goes wrong, they must share the overall activities with honesty towards their patients.
 The duty of candour involves a variety of tasks, so one must complete the following responsibilities:

-To check out our blog on the principles of the care act.
+Check out our blog on the principles of the Care Act.

 Duty of Candour Regulations